Require Immediate Support? Free Director Helpline: 0800 644 6080

 A Company Voluntary Arrangement – or CVA – is a formal insolvency process which functions as a legally-binding payment plan entered into by an indebted company and its creditors.
 CVAs typically last between 3-5 years, during which time the company will make a series of monthly repayments which will then be distributed amongst creditors on a proportional basis.

 What is a Company Voluntary Arrangement (CVA)?
-Advantages and Disadvantages Explained

-A Company Voluntary Arrangement - often known as a CVA - is a legally-binding insolvency procedure which essentially functions as a formal payment plan between an indebted company and its outstanding creditors.
+A Company Voluntary Arrangement - often known as a CVA - is a legally-binding insolvency process which essentially functions as a formal payment plan between an indebted company and its outstanding creditors.
 A CVA allows for unmanageable company debts to be paid back over an agreed period of time, typically 3-5 years, at a rate which is affordable to the company and agreeable to the creditors.
 Depending on how much the company can afford to repay, some debt may be wiped out completely.

-While a CVA may look to be an appealing prospect, not all companies will qualify for one.
+While a CVA may look to be an appealing process, not all companies will qualify for one.
 This is because at least 75% (by value) of voting creditors must agree to the CVA being implemented before it is made legally-binding.
 A creditor is only likely to give their consent to such a process if they are confident that the company will be able to maintain the payments for the duration of the CVA period.

 A CVA can only be entered into under the guidance of a licensed insolvency practitioner who will act as the nominee and supervisor for the process.
 They will begin by formulating a payment proposal based on the company's ability to repay, and present this to creditors who will vote on whether or not they agree to the terms on offer.